blog

 3. Hospital infections affect 14 out of every 100 patients admitted.
 Of every 100 hospitalized patients at any given time, 7 in developed and 10 in developing countries will acquire health care-associated infections (HAIs).
 Hundreds of millions of patients are affected worldwide each year.
 Simple and low-cost infection prevention and control measures, such as appropriate hand hygiene, can reduce the frequency of HAIs by more than 50%.

 4. Most people lack access to appropriate medical devices.
 There are an estimated 1.5 million different medical devices and over 10,000 types of devices available worldwide.
 The majority of the world’s population is denied adequate access to safe and appropriate medical devices within their health systems.
 More than half of low- and lower middle-income countries do not have a national health technology policy which could ensure the effective use of resources through proper planning, assessment, acquisition, and management of medical devices.
-“While patient safety and healthcare quality have certainly received substantial attention for more than 10 years now, the actual investments in patient safety still pale beside investments in traditional biomedical research”
+“While patient safety and healthcare quality have certainly received substantial attention for more than 10 years now, the actual investments in patient safety solutions still pale beside investments in traditional biomedical research”

 5. Unsafe injections decreased by 88% from 2000 to 2010.
 Key injection safety indicators measured in 2010 show that important progress has been made in the reuse rate of injection devices (5.5% in 2010), while modest gains were made through the reduction of the number of injections per person per year (2.88 in 2010).